andremendes89/OutCloud/Readme.md

-# Ansible Project
+# OutCloud Project

-This project is for creating two machines using vagrant and then Ansible for automation and configuration
+This project is for creating two machines via Ansible for automation and configuration:
+ - Machine A with Wordpress
+ - Machine B with MySQL

 ### Pre-Requisites

+- Having Linux (no GUI) installed on both machines.
-- Having ansible openssh-server net-tools git vagrant virtualbox and telnet/curl installed on main machine
+    - Having openssh-server net-tools installed on Machine A and Machine B.

-- Having openssh-server installed on the secondary machine
+- Having ansible openssh-server net-tools git installed on main machine (Machine M)

 ### How to
 I am using a ubuntu/bionic64 minimal version (no GUI) for this exercise<br>